Fraulk/second-look/readme.md

 [x] new option: grid size (multiply the image object width and height at line 35) with a slider
 [x] new option: hud opacity
 [ ] let people build second look from the website
 [x] mark all seen at app close option
+[ ] at site's root, show every second-look and today's gallery link